JohnLauber/bourbon-genesis/README.md

 To concatenate and minify your jQuery plugins, add them to the `assets/js/vendor` directory and add the `js` filename and path to the `Gruntfile` `uglify` task.
 Previous versions of the starter theme automatically pulled all plugins in the `vendor` directory, but this has changed to allow more granular control and for managing plugins and assets with bower.

+Also in the 'assets/styles' directory, run the [Bourbon install instructions] (http://bourbon.io/) or you won't be able to run grunt without an error.
+I plan on adding a Yeoman generator to take care of this.

 ### Bower

 Supports [bower](https://github.com/bower/bower) to install and manage JavaScript dependencies in the `assets/js/vendor` folder.